Skip to main content

 wallet_info

 Show the MCP’s wallet addresses, balance per chain, and funding instructions.
-Free — no payment required.

 Filters